 What Sets the Boundaries?

-I said I took a drink as an example of one of the categories I could fit the event into.
+I took a drink as an example of one of the categories I could fit the event into.
 Where are the boundaries for where the event begins and ends?

 Well, it is arbitrary where we parcel out an unbroken continuity into a certain experience.
 In this example, we saw that we could also cut it up into chunks of “moving my hand to the cup” and so on.
 But actually, drinking is just when it’s at my mouth, which is a smaller part of the event.
 We can also include putting the glass back on the table or include it in the continuity of teaching this class.
 But, that’s a limited period, since I don’t teach all the time, so we could fit it into a larger parcel of breathing.
 The event was breathing and, while, breathing, I drank a cup of tea.
 How we parcel out the continuity is totally arbitrary.